themagister/Nginx-DOH-Module/README.md

 }

-set an upstream address of 127.0.2.1, a port of 5353, and a timeout of 2 seconds.
+set an upstream address of 127.0.2.1, a port of 5353, and a timeout of 2 seconds:

 location /dns-query {
     doh;